The Commonplace

 0.11

 We release the anonymized dataset and analysis with a new query intent taxonomy to inform future designs of real-world AI research assistants and to support realistic evaluation.
-Other null_result high data and taxonomy release
+Other null_result data and taxonomy release

 0.3